Home

 Cottage Cheese Nutrition and Health Benefits:

-• Low fat and fat-free versions have only about eighty calories but many fat-free cheeses are high in sodium and sugar, so read labels carefully.
+• Low-fat and fat-free versions have only about eighty calories but many fat-free kinds of cheese are high in sodium and sugar, so read labels carefully.

 • It is a favorite for gym goers and body builders as it is low in fat and high in right sort of protein for lean muscle growth- casein.